mina-deploy/mina/README.md

 Subtasks
 --------

-Van Helsing provides the helper `invoke` to invoke other tasks from a task.
+Mina provides the helper `invoke` to invoke other tasks from a task.

 ```ruby